 Recently, I came across a forum question asking for a good way to move a fully populated server rack or cabinet.
 In short it would seem a great idea, given the weight and difficulty of moving large, individual servers.
-Many IT people tell me their technicians remove most of the components from each server before they can remove it from the rack, then move each part and re-assemble everything once the cabinet is in place.
+Many IT people tell me their technicians carry out a server move by taking out most of the components from each server before they can remove it from the rack, then move each part and re-assemble everything once the cabinet is in place.

 The truth is, unless your cabinets have been built for mobility (and often even if they are) moving a fully populated, cabinet is rarely a good idea.